-What happens when investment markets fluctuate – ask an adviser
+Ask an adviser: What happens when investment markets fluctuate?

-We chatted to financial adviser, Derek Gascoigne about navigating your options when markets are up and down.
+We chatted to a financial adviser about navigating your options when markets are up and down.

 When thinking about an investment strategy, how important is it to consider the kind of retirement you want?